Wilki406/Wilki406/README.md

 ### Pinned Projects Summary

 #### 📋 InvenTrack
-A Program to manage inventory, record sales, generate statistics, and track item prices across different currencies using real-time exchange rates as well as utilize full AES encryption.
+A Program to manage inventory, record sales, generate statistics, and track item prices across different currencies using real-time exchange rates as well as utilize full AES encryption for protecting user data.

 #### ⚙️ Laser Turret
-An integrated system that uses AI-driven camera analysis to detect specific entities, and employs motors to direct a laser for area denial.
+An integrated system that uses AI-driven camera analysis to detect specific entities, and employ motors to direct a laser for area denial capabilities to effectively and autonomously deter animals from sensitive locations without causing harm.

 #### ⏱️ LED Reaction Game